Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 Semantic SEO is also about covering the topic in-depth.

 You should focus on providing comprehensive content that answers all of the user’s related questions.
-This will help you rank higher in long-tail keyword searches as long as you’ve provided quality information that is also relevant to the user’s search query.
+This will help you rank higher in those specific searches as long as you’ve provided quality information that is also relevant to the user’s search query.

 To further optimize for semantic SEO, follow these recommendations: